 Ti Kuih to sweeten the words of the Gods

-The Kitchen God, regarded as the inventor of fire leaves the house on the 23rd of the last month to report to heaven the behaviour of the family.
+The Kitchen God, regarded as the inventor of fire leaves the house on the 24th day of the 12th lunar month to report to heaven the behaviour of the family.
 Although the household would have done all they could to ensure a favourable report, no chances are taken and the Kitchen God's mouth and lips are sweetened, and if need be, sealed with Ti Kuih.
-With lips sufficiently sugarcoated and safely closed, he is given a grand send off, only to return once more on the first day of the Lunar New Year.
+With lips sufficiently sugarcoated and safely closed, he is given a grand send-off, only to return once more on the fourth day of the Lunar New Year.

 Preparation begins on the morning of the 8th day, Hokkiens will rush to the market to buy all the essential items needed for the celebration – sugar cane stalks, roasted pigs, cooked meats, Ti Kuih and fruits.
 At the stroke of midnight, they will give thanks to the Jade Emperor.
 Firecrackers are let off and the night sky is ablaze with skyrockets and fireworks.